DinoChiesa/get-gcp-id-token/README.md

   java program that gets an ID token for a specific audience, using a service account key. (*see note below).

 > * Note: using any of the service account samples requires a service account key file in JSON format, containing the private key of the service account.
 Be aware that [Google recommends against](https://cloud.google.com/docs/authentication#auth-decision-tree) creating and downloading service account keys, if you can avoid it.

-## (bash) get-id-token-for-service-account.sh

-This shows getting a token for a service account, in this case, from a bash script.

-The pre-requisities here are:
-* curl
-* base64
-* date, sed, tr
-* openssl
+## Pre-requisite for any of the following examples: create your service account key

 To set up, you need a service account JSON file containing the private key of the service account.